 Umm-Al-Qura calendar

+With Ramadan 2026 around the corner, and only 5 months to go, what better time to understand the virtues of the month of Ramadan, which is known as the month of blessings.
 Ramadan, the ninth month of the Islamic lunar calendar, is a sacred period of immense spiritual importance in the Muslim faith.
-It commemorates the first revelation of the Prophet Muhammad (PBUH) and the beginning of Islam as a faith and, to Muslims, a centuries-long relationship with Allah (SWT).
-The observance of Ramadan is one of the Five Pillars of Islam.
+It commemorates the first revelation of the Prophet Muhammad (PBUH) and the beginning of Islam as a faith and, for Muslims, a centuries-long relationship with Allah (SWT).
+The observance of Ramadan is one of the Five Pillars of Islam

 Ramadan is a time of fasting, prayer, reflection, and community, offering Muslims an opportunity for spiritual purification and growth.
-The observance of Ramadan is a profound act of devotion to Allah (SWT), centred around strengthening faith and embodying Islamic values.
-These form just some of the spiritual benefits of Ramadan.
+Observing Ramadan is an act of devotion to the Creator of this universe, which tests and strengthens our faith.
+This alone forms just a few spiritual benefits of Ramadan.

-Ramadan holds special significance as the month when the Qur’an was first revealed to the Prophet Muhammad (PBUH).
+The significance of the month of Ramadan is that it was when the Qur’an was first revealed to the Prophet Muhammad (PBUH).
 This divine revelation, marking the beginning of guidance for all humanity, is a focal point of worship during Ramadan.
 Muslims dedicate their time to the recitation, study, and reflection on the Qur’an, deepening their relationship with Allah.

-Fasting during Ramadan, known as sawm, is more than abstaining from food, drink, and physical desires from dawn to sunset.
-The benefits of fasting in Ramadan make it a transformative spiritual practice aimed at nurturing Taqwa (consciousness of God).
-By refraining from indulgences, Muslims cultivate self-discipline, patience, and mindfulness of Allah (SWT) in every action.
-As the best-known Ramadan hadith states: “Whoever fasts during Ramadan out of sincere faith and hoping to attain Allah’s (SWT) rewards, all his past sins will be forgiven.”
-(Sahih Bukhari)
+Sawm, known as fasting in Ramadan, is more than staying away from food and drink from dawn to sunset.
+The benefits of fasting in Ramadan are a spiritual practice aimed at nurturing Taqwa (consciousness of God).
+By refraining from indulgences, Muslims practice self-discipline, the act of patience, and mindfulness of Allah (SWT) in every way.
+There are plenty of hadith on the virtues of Ramadan, one of them being: “Whoever fasts during Ramadan out of sincere faith and hoping to attain Allah’s (SWT) rewards, all his past sins will be forgiven.”
+[Sahih Bukhari]

 This physical and spiritual restraint purifies the soul and redirects focus from worldly distractions to the pursuit of righteousness.
-Fasting becomes a daily reminder of the believer’s relationship with Allah (SWT) and their commitment to His commands.
-Through this practice, Muslims develop inner strength and an enhanced awareness of their responsibilities to Allah (SWT).
+Fasting is a daily reminder of the believer’s relationship with Allah (SWT) and their commitment to His command.
+The practice of fasting lets Muslims develop strength and awareness of their obligations to Allah (SWT).

-Ramadan is a month imbued with Allah’s (SWT) mercy and forgiveness.
-It is a time when Muslims seek to cleanse their hearts and souls of past sins through sincere repentance, prayer, and acts of devotion.
-The Prophet Muhammad (PBUH) emphasised that Allah’s forgiveness is especially accessible during this month, encouraging believers to earnestly seek His mercy.
+Ramadan is a month to seek Allah’s (SWT) mercy and forgiveness.
+It is a time when Muslims work to cleanse their hearts and souls from past sins, repenting and praying in devotion to Allah.
+The Prophet Muhammad (PBUH) emphasised that the month of Ramadan is the best time to ask for Allah’s mercy, encouraging believers to seek His forgiveness during this time.

 Ramadan inspires a heightened commitment to acts of worship, including prayers, dhikr (remembrance of Allah (SWT)), and supplication.
 Believers devote extra time to performing nightly Taraweeh prayers and engaging in personal acts of devotion to deepen their connection with Allah.

 One of the most spiritually profound aspects of Ramadan is Laylat al-Qadr (the Night of Decree), which occurs during the last ten nights of the month.
-This night, described in the Quran as “better than a thousand months” (Surah Al-Qadr, 97:3), is an unparalleled opportunity for worship and seeking blessings.
+This night, described in the Quran as “better than a thousand months” [Quran 97:3], is an unparalleled opportunity for worship and seeking blessings.

-Muslims dedicate themselves to prayer, Quranic recitation, and supplication on this night, hoping to earn Allah’s favour and forgiveness.
-The rewards of good deeds performed on Laylat al-Qadr are exponentially multiplied, making it a moment of immense spiritual significance.
-This night serves as a reminder of the boundless mercy and generosity of Allah (SWT), motivating believers to maximise their acts of devotion.
+Muslims dedicate themselves to prayer and reciting the Quran, hoping to earn the forgiveness of their Lord.
+The good deeds performed on the night of Laylat al-Qadr are multiplied, making it a moment of vast spiritual significance.
+The night of Laylatul Qadr serves as a reminder of the endless mercy and generosity of Allah (SWT), motivating Muslim believers to maximise their acts of devotion.

-Ramadan is not only a time of individual reflection but also a period of communal togetherness.
-The shared experience of fasting, attending communal prayers, and breaking fasts (iftar) fosters a sense of unity among Muslims.
+Ramadan is a great time for self-reflection and also a time of togetherness.
+The shared experience of fasting, attending prayers, and breaking fasts (iftar) together adopts a sense of unity.
 Gathering for iftar meals with family, friends, and neighbours strengthens social bonds and reinforces the values of generosity and mutual support.

-This month also encourages empathy and compassion for those less fortunate.
-By experiencing hunger and thirst, Muslims develop a deeper appreciation for the blessings they enjoy and a heightened awareness of the struggles faced by others.
-This empathy inspires acts of charity and kindness, further nurturing a spirit of community.
+This holy month also encourages empathy and compassion for those less fortunate.
+By experiencing hunger and thirst, Muslims develop a deeper appreciation for the blessings they enjoy, and a raised awareness of the daily struggles that others face.
+This empathy inspires acts of kindness by giving charity, further nurturing the spirit of community.

-Ramadan is a spiritual reset, offering an opportunity for Muslims to realign their lives with Islamic principles.
-It is a chance to break free from harmful habits, strengthen moral character, and adopt positive behaviours that reflect the teachings of the Quran and the example of the Prophet Muhammad (PBUH).
+Ramadan is a time to reset your spiritual self, offering an opportunity for believers to realign their lives with the Islamic principles.
+It is a chance to break from harmful habits and adopt positive behaviours that reflect on the teachings of the Quran and the Prophet Muhammad (PBUH).

-The discipline and mindfulness cultivated during Ramadan extend beyond the month itself, shaping a believer’s approach to life throughout the year.
-This transformative power makes Ramadan not only a sacred time but also a springboard for continuous personal and spiritual growth.
+The discipline fostered during the month of Ramadan goes beyond the month itself, giving a believer the chance to reshape their approach to life throughout the year.
+This power to transform makes Ramadan not only a sacred time but also a foundation for continuous spiritual growth.

 A Month of Virtues

-Ramadan is a profound month that embodies the essence of faith, worship, and community in the Muslim tradition.
-Its virtues extend beyond fasting to encompass spiritual purification, forgiveness, charity, and unity.
-By dedicating themselves to Allah (SWT) through intensified devotion and self-improvement, Muslims emerge from Ramadan with renewed faith and a stronger commitment to righteousness.
+The significance of Ramadan represents the essence of faith and worship.
+Its virtues go beyond fasting, incorporating spiritual purification, forgiveness, and giving charity.
+By dedicating oneself to Allah (SWT) through strengthened devotion and self-improvement, Muslims come out of Ramadan with renewed faith and a stronger commitment to righteousness.

-This sacred month is a reminder of the boundless mercy of Allah (SWT) and the transformative power of faith.
-Ramadan is a time when the spritual benefits of all ggood deeds are amplified.
+This sacred month is a reminder of the Mercy of Allah (SWT) and the transformative power of faith.
+Ramadan is a time when the spiritual benefits of all good deeds are magnified.
 Whether it is mandatory acts like the paying of Zakat al-Fitr at the end of Ramadan or voluntary Sadaqah charity to help the poor and needy in the short term, the spiritual benefits to the giver are all heightened if these acts are performed during Ramadan.
 Even Sadaqah Jariyah – long-term charity that benefits the world beyond the initiator’s life, such as UKIM’s school building projects - is more powerful when begun during this holy month.

 Reap the Rewards with UKIM

-Ramadan is not merely an observance but a celebration of the enduring connection between Muslims and their Creator, offering lessons that resonate far beyond its 30 days.
+Through all these Ramadan virtues covered, we see that this holy month is not merely an observance but a celebration of the enduring connection between Muslims and their Creator, offering lessons that resonate far beyond its 30 days.
 At UKIM, we make it easy for you to give sadaqah and help those who need it most, during Ramadan and the rest of the year.

-Every donation you make creates a positive difference and brings you countless blessings, and during the Holy Month of Ramadan these virtues are magnified.
-Contribute today!
+Every donation you make creates a positive difference and brings you countless blessings, and during the Holy Month of Ramadan, these virtues are magnified.
+Help us spread the world and contribute today!

 Contact us